Robo3D/User-Manuals/docs/source/R2/getting-started/index.rst

 Initial set-up
 ---------------

-Now let’s move forward with your initial set-up of Robo R2.

 Inside the inclusions box, there is a small toolbox; here you will find the hotend cover.
-Go ahead and take that out and place it over the hotend.
-It is held in with magnets so it just pops right in.
+Remove it and place it over the hotend.
+It is held in with magnets, so it just pops right in.

 .. image:: images/hotend-cover-on-r2.gif
    :alt: Hotend Cover On